- About us

 Special circumstance do not include:

-- a lack of knowledge or understanding of requirements for VET FEE-HELP or VET Student Loan
+- a lack of knowledge or understanding of the requirements for a VET Student Loan

-- a person’s incapacity to repay a HELP debt, as repayments are income contingent and the person may apply for a deferral of a compulsory repayment in certain circumstances.
+- a person’s incapacity to repay a Student Loan debt, as repayments are income contingent and the person may apply for a deferral of a compulsory repayment in certain circumstances.

 Further information on special circumstances is available on the Study Assist website.